arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ## Overview

-This user manual will provide you with a comprehensive overview of the Arduino® Nicla Voice board, covering its main hardware and software features.
+This user manual will provide you with a comprehensive overview of the Arduino Nicla Voice board, covering its main hardware and software features.
 With this user manual, you will also learn how to set up, configure and use these features.

 ## Hardware and Software Requirements